Ashe2A/holbertonschool-higher_level_programming/python-data_structures/README.md

 ## 7. Tuples addition
 ### [`7-add_tuple.py`](7-add_tuple.py)
 * Function that sums up the two first integers of two tuples.
-If a tuple is smaller than 2, the value 0 should be used in the sum insted of the empty integers.
+If a tuple is smaller than 2, the value 0 should be used in the sum insted of the missing integers.
 Avoided module import.
 ### [`7-main.py`](7-main.py)
 * **Tests:**
     * `(1, 89)` and `(88, 11)` should sum up to `(89, 100)`.